How to Make Homemade Applesauce

 The most important step!
 You need apples that are sweet - NOT something like Granny Smith's.
 Yeah, I know you like them (why do sweet women like sour apples???) and even if I did, they still wouldn't make good applesauce - you'd have to add a lot of sugar.

-Instead, choose apples that are naturally sweet, like Red Delicious, Gala, Fuji, Rome and always use a mixture - never just one type.
-This year I used 4 bushels of red delicious and one each of Fuji, Yellow Delicious, Gala and Rome.
-This meant it was so sweet I did not need to add any sugar at all.
+Instead, choose apples that are naturally sweet, like Red Delicious, Gala, Fuji, Winesap, McIntosh, Yellow Delicious, Mutsu and always use a mixture - never just one type.
+This year (2024) I used a mixture of Fuji (40%), Gala (35%), Red Delicious (20%) and Yellow Delicious (5%).
+If I could have found some Stayman Winesap, McIntosh or Cameo, I would have added them, too.
+It was so sweet I did not need to add any sugar at all.
 And the flavor is great!
 The Fuji's and Gala's give it an aromatic flavor!
-Honeycrisp and Pink Lady are also excellent, sweet, flavorful apples.
+Honeycrisp and Pink Lady are also excellent, sweet, flavorful apples (but a bit watery).

 Step 2 - How many apples and where to get them

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
-In 2004, they were available from late September at $11 to $16 per bushel.
-2005 prices have been in the $14 to $20 range at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S.
+But for large quantities, you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+Last year, they were available from late September at $15 to $24 per bushel.
+Prices this year have been in the $18 to $30 range, most were $25/bushel at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S. Weather and crop conditions affect the prices greatly from year to year.

-You'll get about 12 to 16 quarts of applesauce per bushel of apples.
-Count on 13 or 14 quarts per bushel.
+You will get about 12 to 16 quarts of applesauce per bushel of apples.
+Count on 12 or 13 quarts per bushel.

 * - not the cutesy, fake farmer's markets that are just warehouse grocery stores that call themselves farmer's markets.

 Now's a good time to get the jars ready, so you won't be rushed later.
-The dishwasher is fine for the jars; especially if it has a "sterilize" cycle, the water bath processing will sterilize them as well as the contents!
-If you don't have a dishwasher with a sterilize cycle, you can wash the containers in hot, soapy water and rinse, then sterilize the jars by boiling them 10 minutes, and keep the jars in hot water until they are used.
+The dishwasher is fine for the jars; especially if it has a "sanitize" cycle, the water bath processing will sanitize them as well as the contents!
+If you don't have a dishwasher with a sanitize cycle, you can wash the containers in hot, soapy water and rinse, then sanitize the jars by boiling them 10 minutes, and keep the jars in hot water until they are used.
 Leave the jars in the dishwasher on "heated dry" until you are ready to use them.
 Keeping them hot will prevent the jars from breaking when you fill them with the hot applesauce.

 Apples being chopped upStep 4 -Wash and chop the apples!